Home Feedback Forum Kiosk Library News Wire What's New Support Search

 [ Traducción al Español / Spanish translation ]

-The Revelation Game is an interesting abstract analysis, like a game theory version of Pascal's Wager.
+The Revelation Game is an interesting abstract analysis, though not quite a game theory version of Pascal’s Wager.
 The players are H, a human, and G, a superior being.

 Each player has two strategies.
 H can either believe or not believe in the existence of G. G can choose to reveal its existence to H by providing confirming evidence, or can choose to not do so.